Crumb Top Baking

 • Nut milk: If you don't have unsweetened almond or cashew milk, feel free to use cow's milk.
 (Just note that the recipe will no longer be dairy-free).

-• Orange (juice and zest): For maximum flavour, go for freshly squeezed orange juice.
-To get 3 tablespoons of juice and 1 tablespoon of zest for this recipe, you’ll need about half a large orange.
+• Orange (juice and zest): For maximum flavor, go for freshly squeezed orange juice.
+To get 3 tablespoons of juice and 1 tablespoon of zest for this recipe, you'll need about half a large orange.

 • Whole wheat flour: These muffins are made with whole wheat flour to keep them on the healthier side.
 If you prefer all-purpose white flour, you can make a 1:1 substitution.